zeroluck/docs/sources/reference/configuration/asimba.md

 # Asimba configuration with Gluu Server

-## Prepeartion for configuring Asimba SAML Proxy inside Gluu Server
+## Preparation for configuring Asimba SAML Proxy inside Gluu Server

 * Collect the metadata of IDP / AD FS which will be connected with your Asimba Server.
 * Collect SAML certificate of that IDP / AD FS server which will be connected with Asimba Proxy Server.